Data-Management-by-Design/DMbD/workshops/ws1/README.md

 'Data Management by Design' activity.

-The goal of the workshop was to identify important requirements to the implementation of a research data archive in a university setting from the various stakeholders along with their primary motives.
+The goal of the workshop was to identify important requirements to the implementation of a **research data archive** in a university setting from the various stakeholders along with their primary motives.

+The presenentation from the workshop is available as a [PDF](ws1-slides.pdf).

 ## Method